iotaledger/goshimmer/docs/001-mana_proposal.md

 `AccessManaNodeID` and `ConsensusManaNodeID` are also part of the signed transaction, so a client should fill them out.
 Node owners are free to choose to whom they pledge mana to with the transaction, so there should be a mechanism that lets the client know, what `AccessManaNodeID` and `ConsensusManaNodeID` are allowed.
-This could be a new API call that works like this:
+This could be a new API endpoint that works like this:

- 1. Client asks node, what nodeIDs can be included for pledging  a ceratin type (access, consensus) mana.
+ 1. Client asks node what nodeIDs can be included for pledging  a certain type (access, consensus) mana.
  2. Node answers with either:
   - Don't care.
 Any node IDs are valid.
   - List of nodeIDs that are allowed for each type.